celo-org/docs/blog/02-18-2023-Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain/Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain.md

 ## Breakdown

-The first step is to declare the license, solidity version and import all the necessary OpenZeppelin contracts.
+The first step is to declare the license and solidity version and import all the necessary OpenZeppelin contracts.

 ```solidity
 // SPDX-License-Identifier: MIT